-IdenTrust's CA and CSA Private Keys are stored in FIPS 140-1/2 level 3 Modules.
+IdenTrust's CA and CSA Private Keys are stored in systems or devices that have been validated as meeting at least FIPS 140-2 level 3, FIPS 140-3 level Modules.

 For Certificates held on hardware Cryptographic Modules, Subscriber's Private Keys are maintained in Cryptographic Modules evaluated at FIPS Level 2 and never appear in plaintext.
-For Subscribers using a software-based Cryptographic Module, the module may store Private Keys in any form as long as the Keys are not accessible without an authentication mechanism.
+For Subscribers using a softwarebased Cryptographic Module, the module may store Private Keys in any form as long as the Keys are not accessible without an authentication mechanism.